SAP-samples/teched2025-BTM163/exercises/ex4/README.md

 ## Exercise 4.2 Creation of Test Data Set

-If you want to keep your data in cloud and you need to make periodic/regular update of those data using Automation, TTA have the inbuilt feature called Test Data set.
+If you want to keep your data in cloud and you need to make periodic/regular update of those data using Automation, TTA have the inbuilt feature called Test Data set.'
+For example, I need to save the quotation ID & Sales order number for further reference.